LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 # Bytes ordering

 In this format specification, the bytes are either written and read from most significant bit to the least significant one.
-For example the hexadecimal number `0xaabbccdd` is written to the file in the following sequence of single bytes:
+For example, the hexadecimal number `0xaabbccdd` is written to the file in the following sequence of single bytes:

 - `[0xaa, 0xbb, 0xcc, 0xdd]`.